redxtech/nixfiles/readme.md

 `sops` To manage secrets

-## Secrets
+## secrets

-For deployment secrets (such as user passwords and server service secrets), I'm using the awesome [`sops-nix`](https://github.com/Mic92/sops-nix).
+for deployment secrets (such as user passwords and server service secrets), I'm using the awesome [`sops-nix`](https://github.com/Mic92/sops-nix).
 All secrets are encrypted with my personal PGP key (stored on a YubiKey), as well as the relevant systems's SSH host keys.

-## Tooling and applications I use
+## tooling and applications I use

-Most relevant user apps daily drivers:
+most relevant user apps daily drivers:

 - bspwm + xidlehook + betterlockscreen
 - polybar
 - neovim
-- zsh + zplug (soon to be zinit)
+- fish
 - kitty
 - firefox
 - tailscale